-The role of the Bechtel-led Consolidated Nuclear Services (CNS) is to improve performance at both facilities while ensuring an uncompromising focus on safety, security, quality, and cost-effectiveness.
-CNS will do that with shared business systems and other efficiencies, with innovation, and by applying lessons learned.
+The role of Bechtel-led Consolidated Nuclear Security LLC (CNS) is to improve performance at both facilities while ensuring an uncompromising focus on safety, security, quality, and cost-effectiveness.
+CNS does that with shared business systems and other efficiencies, with innovation, and by applying lessons learned.

-Bechtel's partners in Consolidated Nuclear Security, LLC are Lockheed Martin Services, Inc., ATK Launch Systems Inc., and SOC LLC.
+Bechtel's partners in Consolidated Nuclear Security are Leidos, Orbital ATK Inc., and SOC LLC.
 Booz Allen Hamilton, Inc. is a teaming subcontractor.